nielsvm/acquia_purge/README.txt

 ║                          ║       ║ to remain enabled in local environments   ║
 ║                          ║       ║ without actually purging automatically.   ║
 ║                          ║       ║ $conf['acquia_purge_passivemode'] = TRUE; ║
 ║                          ║       ║                                           ║
+║ acquia_purge_silentmode  ║ FALSE ║ TRUE hides the client-side AJAX processor ║
+║                          ║       ║ regardless of what the "purge on-screen"  ║
+║                          ║       ║ permission is set to.
+It is not possible  ║
+║                          ║       ║ to disable the processor, but its role is ║
+║                          ║       ║ highly reduced in combination with cron   ║
+║                          ║       ║ mode and late runtime processing.         ║
+║                          ║       ║                                           ║
 ║ acquia_purge_allriskmode ║ FALSE ║ When set to TRUE, this disables full      ║
 ║                          ║       ║ blocking checks for too high queue volumes║